lmapii/practical-zephyr/02_devicetree_basics/readme.md

 };
 ```

-You'll immediately notice that we're not able to use a reference to a single node in case we want to control only one pin: We always have to choose either `gpio0` or `gpio1` _and_ tell it which exact _pin_ of the _port_ we need.
+With this structure it is clear that we cannot just reference the entire `gpio` instance in case we want to control only one pin: We always have to choose either `gpio0` or `gpio1` _and_ tell it at least which exact _pin_ of the _port_ we need.
 Let's see how this is solved in the nRF52840 development kit's devicetree file.

 The nRF52840 development kit connects LEDs to the nRF52840 MCU, which are described using the node `leds` in the board's DTS file.
 Within this devicetree, we now see how the `led` instances reference to the nRF52840's GPIOs: E.g., `gpio0` is used in `led0`'s property `gpios` using a `phandle-array`: